-- If patient has a previous appointment, initiate encounter process in RAWA. - Collect consultation fee.
+- If patient has a previous appointment, initiate encounter process in RAWA. - Collect consultation fee and issue receipt.
 (Optional based on whether the PCP waives co-payment) - Utilizing RAWA assign client to triage nurse on duty.
-Triage nurse will then assign client to respective doctor or nurse who will be attending to the client. - Pull out the medical record (if not an electronic file) and pass the file to the triage nurse. - Send Patient to triage nurse and waiting room.
+Triage nurse will then assign client to respective doctor or nurse who will be attending to the client. - Pull out the medical record (if not an electronic file) and pass the file to the triage nurse. - Send Patient to triage nurse and waiting room - Consultation fee is collected for non-registered patient